The best blogging platforms to make money make it extremely easy to start a blog – even if you’re a beginner!

 What is a blog platform?

 Back in the old days, websites were coded by hand with HTML.
-Updating a website was such a hassle, which involved editing HTML files and uploading them to the server.
+This is because updating a website was a hassle, which involved editing HTML files and uploading them to the server.

 Thankfully those days are behind us.

-We now have content management systems (CMS) that allow us “webmasters” to update our websites with ease.
+We now have content management systems (CMS) that allow us “webmasters” to easily update our websites.

 Think of a blog platform as the structure of your website.
 So, you can see why it’s important to choose the right blog platform from the start.